judo2000/weather_dashboard/README.md

 The app also displayes the selected cities' 5-day forcaset with hi and low temperatures, and an icon for weather conditions.

 Another feature of the app is that it stores selected cities in local storage and displays them as button under the search form.
 If you click on a city's button it will disply the information just as if the city were entered into the search field.
+I found a function on [Stack OverFlow](https://stackoverflow.com) to convert the first letter in the city names entered which made it easier to check if a city was already stored in the cities object.

 I also used the Moments.js api to format and display the current day as well as to display the dates for the 5-day forecast.